Cyber-attack TTP analysis for EPES systems

 Given the availability of protocol handling commands, the protocols are no longer restricted and proprietary.
 This allows unauthorized entities to not only understand the commands exchanged by in electricity systems, but also reply by sending malicious commands to them.

 The development and deployment of defense measures against cyber-attacks requires that a deep understanding of the adversary incentives behind the cyber-attacks is present.
-These incentives are depicted as a number of Tactics, Techniques and Procedures (TTPs) that are listed by MITRE as the ATT\&CK for Industrial Control Systems (ICS) framework \footnote{ {https://attack.mitre.org/techniques/ics/}}, which depict the ICS system Tactics, Techniques and Procedures (TTPs).
+Efforts to characterize cyber-attacks against for ICS systems have been made by the MITRE organization providing the ATT\&CK for Industrial Control Systems (ICS) framework\footnote{ {https://attack.mitre.org/techniques/ics/}}, which depict the ICS system Tactics, Techniques and Procedures (TTPs).
 In contrast to the ATT\&CK for Enterprise MITRE framework considering only security risks for IT systems, ATT\&CK for ICS is also linked with the safety risks of critical industrial systems.
 However, only certain TTPs of the ATT\&CK for ICS framework apply on the EPES systems.
 This article provides an overview of cyber-attack space for EPES systems and insights on all the relevant TTP categories.
 Concretely, in terms of contributions the article builds on the following: